carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Responsible for your code

-* `Clear Frustrated, Rerefresh Love and passion, break down impossible into something possible.
-Do it faster with confidence(Frustration, Love) to meet expectation!`
+* `Clear Frustration, Rerefresh Love and Passion, Do it, try to break down impossible into something possible.`

 # Logic Thinking